api-platform/docs/core/user.md

 This documentation is based on the [official Symfony Documentation](https://symfony.com/doc/current/security/user_providers.html) with some API Platform integrations.

-## Creating the Entity & Repository
+## Creating the Entity and Repository

 You can follow the [official Symfony Documentation](https://symfony.com/doc/current/security/user_providers.html) and add the API Platform attributes (e.g. `#[ApiResource]`) by your own, or just use the following entity file and modify it to your needs: